MySmile/mysmile/docs/source/Getting started/Overview.rst

 MySmile is the lightweight open-source CMS based on Django.
 It helps to create websites with configurable design and minimum cost.
 MySmile is best choose for:

   * Small websites aimed on static content with limited dynamic.
-For example such: "Personal site", "Startup business", "Advertising new Project/Product".
+For example such: "Startup business", "Personal site", "Conference".
   * Some prototypes/ideas that now looks tiny but has enormous potential to grow.
 Because MySmile use Django framework it breaks all barriers for implementation your new features.
   * Freshmen Python developers for studying and experimenting.